An Introduction to Geometric Topology: Laminations

 \begin{lemma} For every simple closed curve $\alpha\in \calS$ there exists a constant $C>0$ such that, for all $m\in V(\varepsilon)$, we have

-\end{lemma} \begin{proof} We represent $q(m)$ as a singular foliation, without straightening it.
-The transverse measure of $q(m)$ is just the length of orthogonal geodesics, hence the $q(m)$-measure of any piecewise-transverse closed curve is $\leqslant$ than its length: this proves that $i(q(m),\alpha) \leqslant i (m,\alpha)$.
+\end{lemma} \begin{proof} We represent $q(m)$ as a singular partial foliation, without straightening it.
+The transverse measure of $q(m)$ is just the length of orthogonal geodesics, hence the $q(m)$-measure of any piecewise-transverse closed curve is smaller or equal than its length: this proves that $i(q(m),\alpha) \leqslant i (m,\alpha)$.

 We prove the other inequality.
 If $\alpha = \gamma_i$ then $i(m,\alpha) = i(q(m),\alpha)$, so we suppose that $i(\alpha, \mu)>0$.
 Up to isotopy we may take $\alpha$ to be monotonically transverse to $q(m)$, recall the proof of Proposition \ref{integral:PL:map:prop}.
 The curve $\alpha$ intersects each pair of pants $P$ into some essential arcs $\beta$ that cross each foliated rectangle monotonically.